-- Contract of sale (no valuation, contract price accepted as market value).
+- Contract of sale (no valuation required because the contract price is accepted as market value).

-- AVM (automated, only accepted if property meets particular criteria).
+- AVM (an automated valuation only accepted if the property meets particular criteria).

 - Short form valuation (full inspection).

-- Long form valuation (full inspection, usually for luxury properties).
+- Long form valuation (full inspection typically used for luxury properties).

 - New properties.